Oliver Zipse: Positions

 Zipse has announced BMW's increase in their joint venture with BMW Brilliance in China.
 He supports BMW's expansions towards e-mobility production capacities, stating: "In the future, every BMW Group plant in Europe will be equipped to produce electrified as well as conventional vehicles."

-In regard to electro mobility, Zipse has been an advocate of as much in-house competencies as possible, in order to reduce the risk of job losses with the expected future production fluctuations during the transition time from classical gas and diesel towards electronic model lines.
+In regard to electromobility, Zipse has been an advocate of as many in-house competencies as possible, in order to reduce the risk of job losses with the expected future production fluctuations during the transition time from petrol and diesel vehicles towards electric model lines.

-Zipse is an advocate of experimenting and pioneering new technologies within the BMW group.
+Zipse is an advocate of experimenting with and pioneering new technologies within the BMW group.
 Supporting the use of exoskeleton vests for workers at BMW's plant in Spartanburg, he stated: "We take out all opportunities to try something new, which we haven’t done so far.
 If the idea works in Spartanburg, we go somewhere else."